All Episodes

 Again, when he was there the first time, you had job fairs in Pennsylvania prisons going on.

-There they have so much opportunity, they don't have enough workers in Pennsylvania, in large part because of the fracking industry and the good economy, the steel industry has come back, the president's fighting against these tariffs against these countries that take advantage of us.
+They don't have enough workers in Pennsylvania, in large part because of the fracking industry and the good economy.

-They're not using our products, they're not buying our cars, they're not buying our steel.
+They're not buying our steel.

-Uh, but we're letting all their crap into this country.
+But we're letting all their crap into this country.

 And you know what?

-That means American jobs, there's we need an equal playing field.
+We need an equal playing field.

-Anyway, so maybe crowds don't matter, crowd size don't matter.
+Anyway, so maybe crowds don't matter.

-But I'm gonna tell you something.
+But I'm going to tell you something.

-You go back and look at Obama and his run, and it's pretty transparent that there was something serious in terms of a movement uh for Obama.
+You go back and look at Obama and his run, and it's pretty transparent that there was something serious in terms of a movement for Obama.

 We tried to do our very best and vet him when others would not.